shalinitiwariii/exp-bernoullis-energy-equation-iitk/experiment/aim.md

 ### Aim of the experiment
-hiii how u r cs
+hiii how u r csjjlklkhj